dev746390/python-ChatGPT/README.md

 - Make a pull request to this repository.

 Be sure to include a detailed description of your contribution and to follow our code standards.

-## 📜 License
-This project is distributed under the license [GPL-3.0](https://github.com/dylanmeca/ChatGPT-Python/blob/main/LICENSE).
-This means that the code and documentation in this project are free to use, modify, and distribute as long as you respect the license terms.

-For more information about the license, see the file [LICENSE](https://github.com/dylanmeca/ChatGPT-Python/blob/main/LICENSE) included in this repository.

-## 🧾 Credits
-This project has been developed by [Dylan Meca](https://github.com/dylanmeca) and contributions from [users](https://github.com/dylanmeca/ChatGPT-Python/contributors).